dyhes/zulip/docs/outreach/mentoring.md

 ## Who can mentor

-In order to mentor with Zulip, you need to have spent significant time working on Zulip yourself.
+In order to mentor with Aloha, you need to have spent significant time working on Aloha yourself.
 You need to be familiar with what it takes to get work integrated, so that you can help your mentee with this process.
-We encourage anyone who has successfully completed a mentorship program with Zulip as a participant to give mentorship a try!
+We encourage anyone who has successfully completed a mentorship program with Aloha as a participant to give mentorship a try!

 Note that you do _not_ need to have any expertise in the part of the